patrick-lohmann/Socialgram/README.md

 # SocialGram
-Replica of Instagram and some parts of its essential main functions - for educational purposes!
+Replica of Instagram with some parts of its essential main functions - for educational purposes!